magento/devdocs/guides/v2.0/ext-best-practices/ext-best-practices_admin_FAQ.md

 ---
 ##{{page.menu_title}}

-This FAQ provides Best Practices about creating extensions that integrate cleanly into the Admin panel UI.
+This FAQ provides Best Practices for creating extensions that integrate cleanly into the Admin panel UI.

 How to display extensions in the Admin is a great place for using Best Practices; what extension developers choose to do (or not do) when integrating their extensions has a big impact on the look-n-feel of the Admin UI.